A solution to pandemic hair: A barber in your backyard

 Then he drove a few blocks to the Alis’ house (a white brick Colonial once owned by the reporter Edward R. Murrow).
 Standing on the patio, he pulled on rubber gloves, mixed some creams and began applying them to Salma’s roots.

 “It just lifted my mood so much, to feel normal,” she said, recalling his first visit.
-“Everything else was so dire, you just want to feel good, and as vain as it may sound, a coloring and a haircut and a blowdry just does that for you, lifts your spirits a little bit.”
+“Everything else was so dire, you just want to feel good, and as vain as it may sound, a coloring and a haircut and a blow-dry just does that for you, lifts your spirits a little bit.”

 Back in his native Vietnam, Nguyen, 52, used to cut his friends’ hair for fun.
 He and his parents and siblings moved to the United States in 1991, following a brother who had come in 1979 by boat, fleeing the communist government.
 Now, he and his six siblings all live in Fairfax County.
 He worked for his brother, a contractor, and then in a food truck at the National Mall, before training as a hair stylist in 2010.